lyceum-allotments/lyceum-allotments/content/post/intro_unix_pipes.md

 {{< / highlight >}}

-You can redirect the output of any program to `my_pipe` in just the same way as would redirect it to a file, a litle something like this:
+You can redirect the output of any program to `my_pipe` in just the same way as you would redirect it to a file, a litle something like this:

 {{< highlight c >}}
 echo "hello through a pipe" > my_pipe